ptahproject/ptah/docs/virtualenv.rst

 ~~~~~~~~~

 We use the `nose` test runner to collect which tests to run.
 You can
 read up how to use coverage integration.
+This is standard python usage
+of the the nose library; nothing fancy.

 Run memphis tests::